thethunderturner/filament/packages/forms/docs/02-fields/19-slider.md

     ->range(['min' => 0, 'max' => 200]),
 ```

-If you would like to use Aria format for the tooltips, you can use the `ariaFormat()` method:
+If you would like to use Aria format for the tooltips, you should use the `ariaFormat()` method:

 ```php
 use Filament\Forms\Components\Slider;